-The aim of the review is to consider and bring about improved community engagement, better local democracy and more effective and convenient delivery of local services, and to ensure electors across the whole borough are treated equitably and fairly.
+The aim of the review was to consider and bring about improved community engagement, better local democracy and more effective and convenient delivery of local services, and to ensure electors across the whole borough are treated equitably and fairly.

 Parish councils are the most local tier of local government in England with specific powers and budgets for which they are democratically accountable.